Skip to Content

 1. What is a Cuban Sandwich?
 A sandwich made by CUBANS!
 The ingredients inside a Cuban sandwich are simple: ham, roasted pork, Swiss cheese, pickles, mustard, and if you’re in Tampa, salami.

 2. Where did the Cubano sandwich originate?
 Since I posted this recipe, I found out there’s been a rivalry between the folks with Cuban ancestry about where this sandwich originated.
-Some say Miami, Tampa Cubans, or one article on it’s history states it was created by an influx of immigrants.
+Some say Miami, Tampa Cubans, or one article on its history states it was created by an influx of immigrants.

 3. Is a Cuban sandwich served hot or cold – We serve our Cuban sandwiches hot and immediately after pressed (panini style).
 They can also be served at room temperature but the bread will become hard if pressed and allowed to get cold.
-If you chose to serve cold, don’t press the bread.
+If you choose to serve cold, don’t press the bread.

 7. Alternatives for a panini press?